 There are many different ways to travel in Italy as well as numerous options of getting there.
-If travelling from overseas, flying in can be also be quite convenient and inexpensive especially from european airports.
+If arriving from overseas, flying in can be also be quite convenient and inexpensive especially from european airports.
 Many also travel in by water on all types of water carries.
 Italy has a very long coastline abundant with ports and marinas to accommodate this much enjoyed type of coming into Italy.

 Once in Italy there are so many things to do that slow travel has actually become a thing.
 Basically that means you take your time while experiencing all that Italy has to offer.
 Also while here, there are internal flights, ferries, great car rental options and much more - when it comes to your style of getting around.

-Perhaps you’ve always dreamed about exploring the Italian countryside in your own vehicle.
-Rental and lease cars are available in Italy.
-Shop around online before you leave home and read the fine print in your agreement.
+It's always a good idea to shop around online before you leave home and read the fine print in your agreement.
 You don’t want your car rental costing you more than your vacation itself.
-And another tip.
-If you are going to visit mostly major cities, driving may be a headache more than anything else.
+And another helpful tip - if you are going to visit mostly major cities, driving may be a headache more than anything else.

 If you visit one of the Southern Islands of Italy, you will most likely be traveling on some type of watercraft.
 This can be a pleasant and relaxing experience and will add a new dimension to your visit.
 Ferries run from Naples to neighbouring islands, and you can compare ticket prices and destination choices before you book.
 There are also overnight ferries, which might be a good option for longer journeys.